-Tuesday, July 27 Allison Building
+Tuesday, July 26 Allison Building

-- Must be enrolled in the 4-H Cat Project in 4-H Online by January 1 and completed the online Quality Assurance & Ethics Certification training (QAEC) by May 1. - All cats should show evidence of prior grooming, be clean, appear healthy and happy.
-Trimmed claws are recommended. - Cats with fleas will be disqualified from judging.
-Cats should be free from ear mites. - If any cat bites, it will be excused from competition and will receive a white ribbon. - All cats must have rabies vaccination.
-Bring vaccination record with cat.
-Feline leukemia, distemper and rhinotraceitis shots are highly encouraged. - Cats do not have to be registered or purebred. - All cats must be the property of the exhibitor or a family pet by June 1 of the current year and must be 4 months or older by show date. - Be prepared to answer the judge's questions concerning the care of your cat.
-Bring your project manual with you to the judging.
-Project will lower one rating if manual is not present.

-- All cats must be on a leash or in a carrying crate.
-Please provide water and shade while waiting.
-DO NOT LEAVE YOUR CAT IN YOUR VEHICLE BEFORE OR AFTER JUDGING! - Cats must be taken home after judging. - BEST OF SHOW will be selected from those exhibitors who bring their project manual. - Cat Care: Exhibit one cat to be judged on grooming and condition.
-Bring project manual.
+- Must be enrolled in the 4-H Cat Project in 4-H Online by January 1 and complete the online Quality Assurance & Ethics Certification training (QAEC) by May 1. - All cats should show evidence of prior grooming, be clean, appear healthy and happy. - Trimmed claws are recommended. - Cats with fleas will be disqualified from judging.
+Cats should be free from ear mites. - If any cat bites, it will be excused from the competition and will receive a white ribbon. - All cats must have a rabies vaccination.
+Bring vaccination record with the cat.
+Feline leukemia, distemper and rhinotracheitis shots are highly encouraged. - Cats do not have to be registered or purebred. - All cats must be the property of the exhibitor or a family pet by June 1 of the current year and must be 4 months or older by the show date. - Be prepared to answer the judge's questions concerning the care of your cat.
+Bring yourproject manual with you to the judging.
+The project will receive a lower one rating if the manual is not present. - All cats must be on a leash or in a carrying crate.
+Please provide water and shade whilewaiting.
+DO NOT LEAVE YOUR CAT IN YOUR VEHICLE BEFORE OR AFTER JUDGING! - Cats must be taken home after judging.